cfpb/design-system/docs/pages/iconography.md

   ### SVG icon basics

-  The cf-icon component provides Scalable Vector Graphics (SVG) icons.
+  The cfpb-icon component provides Scalable Vector Graphics (SVG) icons.
 This component can be used by itself, but is designed to work with the Design System.

   We subscribe to the guidance offered by Chris Coyier in his article, “[A Pretty Good SVG Icon System](https://css-tricks.com/pretty-good-svg-icon-system/)”, in which he concludes, “Just include the icons inline.”